 If you want to buy a business (and don’t already have an existing business), you might be able to get a startup loan.
 To receive a startup loan, you will be required to prove that you have the experience and resources available to run a business.
 Startup lenders might also require you to prove you’re serious about the venture by making a down payment on the business you’re acquiring.

 Startup loans are offered by banks, the SBA, and other independent lenders.
-If you are purchasing a franchise business, you have certain startup loan options available to you as well, as some online lenders offer loans to purchase a franchise.
+If you are purchasing a franchise business, you have certain startup loan options available to you as well as some online lenders that offer loans to purchase a franchise.

-SBA loans are bank loans that are backed by the U.S. Small Business Association in amounts of up to 85%.
-Because there is less risk for the bank in the event that you default, the bank can offer you a lower interest rate and longer repayment terms than they otherwise would.
+SBA loans are bank loans backed by the US Small Business Association in amounts of up to 85%.
+Because there is less risk for the bank if you default, the bank can offer you a lower interest rate and longer repayment terms than they otherwise would.
 If you need a loan to acquire a business, an SBA loan is one of the highest-quality loans you can get.
-However, SBA loans can have lengthy application processes and it can take a while to get accepted and for the funds to reach your account.
+However, SBA loans can have lengthy application processes, and it can take a while to get accepted and for the funds to reach your account.

 That said, it is still possible to get a business acquisition loan through the SBA, even if you don’t have an existing business (particularly if you’re purchasing a registered franchise).
-You can consult the SBA’s lender match service to find eligible lenders for your business purchase, as well as the other informational resources the SBA has on their website.
+You can consult the SBA’s lender match service to find eligible lenders for your business purchase as well as the other informational resources the SBA has on its website.

-Check out The Best Banks for Small Business Loans if you’re thinking about applying for a bank loan.
-Also bear in mind that, depending on how established your business is, a local community bank or credit union may be more likely to approve you than would a large, nationwide banking institution.
+Check out The 5 Best Banks For Small Business Loans if you’re thinking about applying for a bank loan.
+Also, bear in mind that, depending on how established your business is, a local community bank or credit union may be more likely to approve you than a large, nationwide banking institution would.

-Note that while most banks still require a traditional, in-person application, a few banks (like Wells Fargo) offer some alternative lender conveniences, such as an online loan application.
+Note that while most banks still require a traditional, in-person application, a few banks (e.g., Wells Fargo) offer some alternative lender conveniences, such as an online loan application.

 Depending on what type of business you’re purchasing, equipment and machinery could be among the largest expenses involved in your sale.
 If equipment is one of your new business’s major assets, equipment financing might help you afford the sale.
-While not a traditional loan, equipment financing lets you borrow against the value of the equipment, meaning there is no additional collateral required.
+While not a traditional loan, equipment financing lets you borrow against the equipment’s value, meaning there is no additional collateral required.
 Besides not requiring you to put up any collateral (other than the equipment itself), equipment financing contracts usually do not require a credit check.

 Of course, while equipment financing alone won’t allow you to purchase an entire business, it might help you better afford a business acquisition.
 Check out our equipment financing comparison chart to see how the top options stack up.

-It is without question easier to get a loan to buy a business if you already have an existing business and want to acquire another business of a similar scope.
-If you already own a stable, profitable business, it’s definitely worth looking into a bank loan for the purpose of expanding your business with an acquisition.
+Without question, it is easier to get a loan to buy a business if you already have an existing business and want to acquire another business of similar scope.
+If you already own a stable, profitable business, it’s definitely worth looking into a bank loan to expand your business with an acquisition.